 But what you might understand from this is that you could have been helping yourself long before that point.
 Now you are just picking up the pieces rather than working with some health that is still there.
-You should have listened to the warning signs your body was living you.
-Actually, you did listen, you felt ill, tired and over weight but no help was offered!
+You should have listened to the warning signs your body was giving you.
+Actually, you did listen- you felt ill, tired and over weight but no help was offered!

 I hope this has helped with your understanding of thyroid problems.
 I have found that my Avatar health scan is able to detect "tired" thyroids before they crash and burn and we can put in place nutritional foods plans (blood sugar balancing) and supplements to help recovery.
 Read on for more information on the Avatar scan.